Observatory Hill & Mahakal Temple

 There are idols of Durga, Saat Kanya Bhagavati Devi and others along with a Shiva Linga in the cave.
 It is said that the cave is as old as the temple.

-Watch the video of Mahakal Temple & Observatory
+Watch this short video of Mahakal Temple

 Open Hours and Entry Fee